 FYI: Average inventory is an average cost of goods during two or more periods.
 It is calculated using the beginning inventory and ending inventory, in the beginning of a fiscal year and at the end respectively.

 3) Divide the cost of goods solved by average inventory cost.

 This year a retailer company X sold its goods worth 5 million USD.
 Beginning inventory cost was 600,000 USD, ending - 400,000 USD.
 So, the average inventory cost equals 500,000 USD, and inventory turnover is rated at 10 times a year.

 The inventory turnover ratio usually differs from one industry to another.
-It depends greatly on the product types and size of business.
-For example, retail, mass market fashion and supermarkets have a higher inventory turnover rate, because they hold large volumes of inventory and low margins.
+It depends greatly on the product types and size of the business.
+For example, retail, mass-market fashion and supermarkets have a higher inventory turnover rate, because they hold large volumes of inventory and low margins.
 An inventory ratio of a supermarket is 18-20.
 They need high sales speed to balance low profit per each item.